 Jennifer I. Fischer represents and advises employers in a broad range of employment matters under both state and federal laws, including discrimination, harassment, and retaliation.

-During law school, Jennifer was a note and comment editor for the Catholic University Law Review.
+During law school, Jennifer was a note and comment editor for the Catholic University Law Review and interned for the Hon.
+Judge Ramsey Johnson in the Superior Court of the District of Columbia.